hnhd/FEC-Export/README.md

 ## Thoughts on Improvemnts and Other Considerations

 As of now, the script is semi-inflexible.
 The script has a singular hard-input of the committee ID and is used to specifically download and merge the "Itemized Individual Contributions" and "Other Campaign Contributions" sections.
-That being said,
+That being said, the script can be easily rewritten to cater to different types of FEC exports.

 There are multiple potential improvements to the code:
-1. Remove the individual-specific folder and extraneous CSV files.
+1. Remove the individual-specific folder and extraneous CSV files from the merging process.
-2. Build an instruction CSV, allowing individuals to aggregate folder names and committee ID's to make the script big-data compatable.
+2. Build an "instruction" CSV, allowing individuals to aggregate folder names and committee ID's to make the script big-data compatable.
 3. Create an option to allow individuals to customize the year range used.